Laura Hillier, M.P.H.

-M.P.H., Health Behavior and Health Education - University of Michigan, School of Public Health
+M.P.H., Health Behavior and Health Education, University of Michigan

-Laura has worked in the field of public health for 20 years, including work as a Senior Community Health Specialist at the Northeast Center for Healthy Communities in Lawrence, MA and the Director of Health Promotion at the Charles County Health Department in Maryland.
+Laura Hillier has worked in the field of public health for 20 years, including work as a senior community health specialist at the Northeast Center for Healthy Communities in Lawrence, Massachusetts, and director of health promotion at the Charles County Health Department in Maryland.

 She has worked closely with African-American churches, schools, community-based organizations, health coalitions, health-care providers and youth organizations to provide and support culturally relevant programs for diverse populations.